Why Do You Need an Emergency Fund?

 Many financial experts generally recommend having enough to cover at least three to six months of living expenses.
 But in times of economic uncertainty, you may want to save more if you can.

-Figuring out how much you need in an emergency fund starts with understanding how much you spend on living expenses.
+For instance, a good starting point is to understand how much you spend on essential living expenses.
 Think about your rent or mortgage, loan payments, average utilities, average grocery bills, and any other essential expenses each month.

 You’ll also want to think about your job — in particular, how you earn income.
 Someone who is self-employed or works on commission may need to consider building an emergency fund that can cover more than six months of living expenses in case work slows down for a while.